LGVProd/holbertonschool-shell/io_redirections_and_filters/README.md

 <li>Added script that replaces two characters with other, different characters</li>
 <li>Added script that deletes two specific characters from standard input</li>
 <li>Added script that reverses its input</li>
+<li>Added script that displays all users and their home directories, sorted by users</li>
 </ol>